 Represent customer or business unit change requests that affect specific application releases.
-BCRs are associated with application releases and are typically associated with tickets from help desk or incident management systems such as Serena Service Manager and other SBM solutions.
+They are associated with application releases and are typically associated with tickets from help desk or incident management systems such as Serena Service Manager or other SBM solutions.